-The Wanaka Farmers & Gardeners Market which brings together large numbers of motivated buyers with knowledgeable sellers of produce, added-value regional food and beverages, plants and flowers.
+Thank you for your interest in trading at the Wanaka Farmers & Gardeners Market which brings together large numbers of motivated buyers with knowledgeable sellers of produce, added-value regional food and beverages, plants and flowers.

 To ensure the Wanaka Farmers & Gardeners Market will continue in a manner beneficial and safe to all, a range of standard Terms and Conditions of Trade must be complied with.